By the end of this section, you will be able to:

 The SI unit for mass is the kilogram (abbreviated kg); it was previously defined to be the mass of a platinum-iridium cylinder kept with the old meter standard at the International Bureau of Weights and Measures near Paris.
 Exact replicas of the previously defined kilogram are also kept at the United States’ National Institute of Standards and Technology, or NIST, located in Gaithersburg, Maryland outside of Washington D.C., and at other locations around the world.
 The determination of all other masses could be ultimately traced to a comparison with the standard mass.
 Even though the platinum-iridium cylinder was resistant to corrosion, airborne contaminants were able to adhere to its surface, slightly changing its mass over time.
 In May 2019, the scientific community adopted a more stable definition of the kilogram.
 The kilogram is now defined in terms of the second, the meter, and Planck's constant, h (a quantum mechanical value that relates a photon's energy to its frequency).

-Electric current and its accompanying unit, the ampere, will be introduced in Introduction to Electric Current, Resistance, and Ohm's Law when electricity and magnetism are covered.
+Electric current and its accompanying unit, the ampere, will be introduced in Electric Current, Resistance, and Ohm's Law when electricity and magnetism are covered.
 The initial modules in this textbook are concerned with mechanics, fluids, heat, and waves.
 In these subjects all pertinent physical quantities can be expressed in terms of the fundamental units of length, mass, and time.

 SI units are part of the metric system.
 The metric system is convenient for scientific and engineering calculations because the units are categorized by factors of 10.
 Table 1.2 gives metric prefixes and symbols used to denote various factors of 10.